Rush Limbaugh, the Limbaugh Institute for Advanced Conservative Studies.

 So just takes two cases, which you were going to order anyway.

-You're gonna order the two cases anyway.
+You're going to order the two cases anyway.

-So the special gift.
+So the special gift tossed in.

-Kathy Cookville, Tennessee.
+Kathy, Cookville, Tennessee.

-Hi, welcome to the EIB network.
+Hi, welcome to the EIB Network.

 Hello.

-Thank you, thank you, thank you for keeping my head from exploding.
+I have to thank you, thank you, thank you, thank you, thank you for keeping my head from exploding.

 You truly make the complex understandable.